 Those who’d seen a glimpse of their future selves said they would allocate about 30% more money on average to their 401(K) than the students who were shown pictures of their current selves.

 “So the lesson from that is anything that we can do that will increase how concrete and salient our future self is – that’s the type of thing that can help us make better decisions,” said Magnus Herschfield, the pioneer of this study.

 How can we do that ourselves?
 For one, we can use the AgingBooth app, which lets you instantly ‘age’ ourselves by adding some wrinkles and grey hair to a recent image.
 Perhaps, like the research subjects above, doing so will make us more motivated to save money for our future selves, because we’ll be able to better empathize with ourselves.

-Alternatively, Stanford University Professor Jane McGonigal suggests making a list of things you’re interested in – such as food, travel, cars, dogs, you get it.
-At least once a week, do a google search for “the future of __” (one of the things on your list).
+Alternatively, Stanford University Professor Jane McGonigal suggests making a list of things you’re interested in – such as food, travel, cars, insurance, AI etc. At least once a week, do a google search for “the future of __” (one of the things on your list).
 Read an article, listen to a podcast, watch a video – and get some ideas of what the future of something you love might look like.

 A final way to get better at prioritizing our future self is to make it our default option.
 “The lesson from behavioral economics is that people only save if it’s automatic,” said behavioral economist and Nobel Prize winner Richard Thaler.
 “If you want to help people accomplish some goal, make it easy.”

 “We should just take [15, 20, or 25% of our salary] out of our paycheck directly, automatically, without paying attention.
 Put it into a different account, don’t think about it.”

 His suggestion is backed by science.
 In a study, one group of people deposited their money in ‘commitment accounts,’ while the other group spent their money freely.